apache/sedona/docs/download/compile.md

 ```bash
 python3 spark-version-converter.py spark3
 ```
 2. Prepare a release.
-Manually enter the following variables in the terminal: release id: ==1.0.0-incubator==, scm tag id: ==sedona-3.0_2.12-1.0.0-incubator== (this is just an example.
+Manually enter the following variables in the terminal: release id: ==1.0.0-incubator==, scm tag id: ==sedona-1.0.0-incubator== (this is just an example.
 Please use the correct version number).
-You also need to provide GitHub username and password
+You also need to provide GitHub username and password three times.
 ```bash
 mvn clean release:prepare -DautoVersionSubmodules=true -Dresume=false -Darguments="-DskipTests"
 ```